masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

 4. if you use time as number then you don't put their articles
 ## Local Notes
 1. asking with wo express dative
+2.  using aus with country like aus dem Irak mean that you are Iraqi citizen and come from Iraq
+3. using von with country mean you came from their but you are not the citizen of that country